 These biscuits are both gluten-free and dairy-free, but deliciously tender on the inside and crisp along the edges.
 Serve them up for breakfast with butter and jam or alongside a steaming bowl of soup.

 Combine flours with xanthan gum and whisk to evenly combine.
-Using a pastry cutter, cut coconut oil into flour mixture until it becomes crumbly with the coconut oil reaching the size of a small pea.
+Using a pastry cutter, cut coconut oil into flour mixture until it becomes crumbly, the size of a small peas.

 In a small bowl, beat the egg, then whisk in the coconut milk and sourdough starter.
-Pour this into the flour mixture and mix with a fork until a dough begins to form.
-Now knead the dough with your hands in the bowl until it comes together in a cohesive mass.
+Pour into the flour mixture and mix with a fork until a dough begins to form.
+Knead the dough with your hands in the bowl until it comes together in a cohesive mass.
 The dough may be sticky at this point.

-Cover the dough and allow to sour for 4 to 12 hours.
+Cover the dough and sour 4-12 hours.
 At first there will be no noticeable tang, then the dough will develop to produce a noticeable sourdough flavor.

-When ready to bake, preheat the oven to 425°F. Sprinkle the baking powder, baking soda, and salt over the biscuit dough.
-Knead this in for a couple of minutes by folding the dough over itself over and over again.
+Sprinkle baking powder, baking soda, and salt over the biscuit dough.
+Knead in for a couple of minutes by folding the dough over itself over and over again.

 Once the dry ingredients are incorporated, sprinkle a work surface with tapioca flour.
-Move the dough to the floured surface and sprinkle more tapioca flour over it if the dough is quite sticky.
-Knead this a few times, adding more flour as needed, forming a slightly sticky yet cohesive dough.
+Move the dough to the floured surface.
+Knead a few times, adding more flour as needed, forming a slightly sticky yet cohesive dough.

 Pat the dough out into a circle 1 inch high.
 Cut the dough into eight triangular biscuits or use a biscuit cutter to cut biscuits as desired.

-Carefully transfer these to a cast-iron skillet or baking sheet.
+Carefully transfer biscuits to a cast-iron skillet or baking sheet.
 The dough will still be fragile so treat it gently.
-Leave 1 to 2 inches of space between biscuits as they will expand.
+Leave 1 to 2 inches of space between biscuits, as they will expand.

 Bake 12-15 minutes, or until lightly brown.
-As they are gluten and dairy-free, these biscuits may not turn as golden brown as traditional wheat biscuits.
-Remove to cooling rack and cool five minutes before serving.
+These biscuits may not turn as golden brown as traditional wheat biscuits.
+Remove to cooling rack and cool 5 minutes before serving.